JasonMolisani/CS-490---Project-2/README.md

 ## DEPLOYMENT

+If you just wish to run the application, it is already deployed on [heroku](https://obscure-badlands-93399.herokuapp.com/).
+If you want to deploy it yourself, follow these instructions.

 ### Prep-work to get this running locally (only do once)
 1. Clone this repository: `git clone https://github.com/NJIT-CS490/project2-m1-jm979.git` (all `commands` are to be executed in the terminal)
 2. Use the reactSetup.sh to set up the react software: `sh reactSetup.sh`